 2) Southern oriented window glazing with limited window glazing to the west and east and VERY limited window glazing to the north.
 In the winter, thermal and Low-E windows are like holes in the wall when it is zero degrees outside.
-This plan resembles the way civilizations lived hundreds of years ago in cliff dwellings taking advantage of the sun's warmth.
+The Passive heated floor plan resembles the way civilizations lived hundreds of years ago in cliff dwellings taking advantage of the sun's warmth in Winter.

 3) Thermal mass is abundant inside the house to reduce the thermal swings from day and night time.
 This house contains interior brick walls and a "rock box".
 The rock box is a 5X5 foot by 10 foot tall box full of 2 inch diameter rounded river rock.
 The rounded rock allows solar heated air to flow freely through the rocks, warming them by day and radiating their heat at night time.
 The back-up gas furnace does not have to run much during the winter.

 4) Southern roof has no plumbing protrusions on the southern surface to interfere with a most efficient layout of solar panels.

 5) Hollow Exterior chases at the west and east siding from roof to ground allow working room for future contractors to run wires or pipes using almost no unsightly conduit.

 6) Pre-wired for electric window shades.
 With pre-wiring, the owner can add motorized window shades when they can afford it.
 Many solar homes of the late 1970s used electric "Window Quilts" a multi layered blanket to cover and insulate the windows.
 NOTE: My windows shades are activated by the weather.
 They are 3 mil thick silver Mylar and translucent allowing a day lit room when down..
 When cloudy on a cold winter day, the shades go down to keep the room heat in and they go up when the sun is ready to come through the window.